-The Renaud Drain is currently classified as a class "F" drain from its top end to the south side of Alma Street.
-From the south side of Alma Street to its outlet into the McLean Drain the Renaud Drain is classified as a class "E" Drain.
-These classifications are according to the Ontario Ministry of Agriculture, Food and Rural Affair's Agricultural Information Atlas.
+The Hamel Drain is currently classified as a class "F" drain along its length according to the Ontario Ministry of Agriculture, Food and Rural Affair's Agricultural Information Atlas.

 Class "F" drains are intermittent or ephemeral (dry for more than two consecutive months).
 Authorization is not required if work is done in the dry.